 If the consumer's case involves an amount of money in excess of \$7,500, it is brought in Circuit Court.
-Filing fees in Circuit Courts have changed in 2007, and each Circuit Court sets its own fees.
+Filing fees in Circuit Courts change periodically, and each Circuit Court sets its own fees.
 If the plaintiff or defendant is a low income consumer, he or she may request the court to defer (waive) the requirement of paying filing fees.